AnswerDotAI/cold-compress/README.md

 # Citations

 **Cold Compress** implements methods introduced in existing work.
-If you it it in *your* work, please make sure to cite the following:
+If you use it in *your* work, please make sure to cite the following works that correspond to the methods you used:

 ## Recent Global